 - A photocopy of a letter of authority from the hire/lease company giving you permission to take the vehicle abroad.
 You need to personally contact the hire/lease company for the necessary vehicle details and letter of authority.

-- A suitable contact number to call to arrange the collection of the fee for each Certificate.
+- A suitable contact number to call to arrange the collection of the fee and delivery charge for each Certificate.
 Special delivery can be arranged at an additional charge if you require your VE103R within 2 working days.
 Alternatively, you can send a cheque payment along with your application form.

 A Vehicle on Hire Certificate is valid for 1 year.